verge-io/docs/docs/product-guide/tenant-monitoring.md

 In general, you should always Provision more storage than Used or even Allocated. -->

+### Understanding Storage Used/Provisioned/Allocated

+* **Provisioned** - the amount of (post-deduplication **\***) storage that has been specified as available to the tenant.
+!!! note "A Tenant's provisioned storage is not a hard limit.
+However, alerts are triggered based on this threshold, so it is important to monitor the All-Tenants Dashboard for warnings and alerts.  **Subscriptions** (below) provide an easy way to track tenant dashboards, alerts and errors." <!-- check on this - what alerts/errors/warnings trigger for this exactly?  automatic at a certain percentage? -->

+* **Used** - reflects the tenant's actual consumed storage, after deduplication **\***.

+* **Allocated** - represents the high-end amount of storage that would be utilized should all the Tenant's disk devices be filled to capacity.
+The amount of allocated storage can often show a much larger number than used or provisioned because device files are thin provisioned; the amount of storage allocated to a VM drive/NAS volume is not actually consumed by the vSAN until actually used, e.g. a 4TB VM drive that only contains 200GB of data has 4TB allocated, but only consumes 200GB of vSAN space(minus any deduplication)

+    **\*** <span style="font-size:.75em">Tenant storage numbers only consider deduplication within the tenant's own stored data.
+Cross-tenant deduplication is not factored in.</span>

 **Usage**
 CPU, RAM, and Storage usage for the Tenant is provided in graph form (**5-minute intervals**) as well as statistic listings for the current **5-second “heartbeat”**, with statistics information saved for the **5-minute** intervals (**corresponding to standard 95th percentile standards for billing**).
 History links allow you to gather usage information for specific periods.